-Whether you’re a beginner or a pro, Blue Mountain has a slope for you.
+Blue Mountain has a slope for you, whether you’re a beginner or a pro.
 With over 171 acres of skiable terrain, Blue Mountain has something for every level of skier and snowboarder.
 The ski area is also equipped with 16 lifts, which are fully lit until nine p.m.
-Each day skiing hours start at 8 a.m. on weekends and continue until 9:30 p.m. on weekdays.
+Each day skiing hour starts at 8 am on weekends and continues until 9:30 pm on weekdays.

 The Pocono Mountains are the most popular location for skiing and snowboarding in Pennsylvania, but other parts of the state offer excellent snow conditions and a variety of ski trails.
-Among the best ski areas are the Blue Mountain Ski Area, located 90 minutes from Philadelphia.
+Among the best ski areas is the Blue Mountain Ski Area, located 90 minutes from Philadelphia.
 This resort offers a wide variety of slopes, including double-black diamond Challenge and 3,000-foot Razor’s Edge.
-In addition, the mountain also has terrain parks and mogul fields, and free breakfast.
+In addition, the mountain also has terrain parks, mogul fields, and complimentary breakfast.

-For first-timers and families looking for a snow-filled getaway, Mystic Mountain in the Nemacolin Woodlands is a great choice.
-Whether you’re into the thrill of freestyle skiing or the thrill of challenging yourself with a challenging run, Mystic Mountain is sure to please.
-In addition to three lifts and three trails, Mystic Mountain is also 100 percent illuminated, making it a great place for night skiing or snowshoeing.
-If you’re looking for an overnight stay, there’s a lot to choose from at Mystic Mountain, including luxurious rooms, homes and even a chateau.
+Mystic Mountain in the Nemacolin Woodlands is an excellent choice for first-timers and families looking for a snow-filled getaway.
+Whether you’re into the thrill of freestyle skiing or the joy of challenging yourself with a challenging run, Mystic Mountain is sure to please you.
+In addition to three lifts and three trails, Mystic Mountain is also 100 percent illuminated, making it an excellent place for night skiing or snowshoeing.
+If you’re looking for an overnight stay, there’s much to choose from at Mystic Mountain, including luxurious rooms, homes, and even a chateau.

 Skiing at Mystic Mountain will challenge you on more than one level.
 Beginners can take on the easy slopes of Geronimo, which is half a mile long.
-Intermediate skiers can take the Nose Dive, a short steep intermediate run.
+Intermediate skiers can take the Nose Dive, a short steep, medium run.
 If you prefer a more advanced trail, you can take on the Grizzly Run, which is more challenging but offers spectacular views of the Laurel Highlands.

-For families, Camelback Mountain is one of the most popular and largest ski resorts in Pennsylvania.
+For families, Camelback Mountain is one of Pennsylvania’s most popular and largest ski resorts.
 Located in Tannersville, Pennsylvania, this mountain has an abundance of terrain to suit all levels of skiing and snowboarding.
 With forty ski runs and 164 acres of terrain, Camelback is accessible from New York City and northern New Jersey.
 The resort offers year-round activities for everyone.
-The mountain is well known for its steep slopes, including “Birches,” which stretches down the entire West side of the mountain.
+The mountain is well known for its steep slopes, including “Birches,” which stretch down the entire West side of the hill.

-The slopes at Camelback Mountain are great for families with young children, as it offers ski areas that are family-friendly.
+The slopes at Camelback Mountain are great for families with young children, as it offers family-friendly ski areas.
 Beginners can learn the basics at Camelback Mountain.
 Expert skiers and snowboarders can enjoy advanced trails as well.
 The mountain makes a high volume of snow, and there are two terrain parks and a half pipe to test their skills.
 The slopes at Camelback are relatively long, so beginners can spend a day enjoying their favorite terrain.

-A quick drive away from the tri-state area, Shawnee Mountain is a great choice for a family-friendly ski vacation.
+A quick drive away from the tri-state area, Shawnee Mountain is an excellent choice for a family-friendly ski vacation.
 It offers 125 acres of skiable terrain and 23 trails, including a high-speed quad lift called the Tomahawk Express.
-The resort also offers beginner-friendly packages and a progressive American Teaching Method.
-Its staff of 150 instructors offer private and group lessons to meet the needs of all skill levels.
-There are a number of slopes suitable for all levels of skier and snowboarder, including the famous Tomahawk Express.
+The resort also provides beginner-friendly packages and a progressive American Teaching Method.
+Its staff of 150 instructors offers private and group lessons to meet the needs of all skill levels.
+Several slopes are suitable for all skier and snowboarder levels, including the famous Tomahawk Express.

 The resort offers several on-mountain dining options.
-There are two cafeterias, one at the base lodge, and a family restaurant called Hickory Licks.
-The latter offers waitress service and offers a wide selection of dishes.
-There is also a Black Diamond bar in the Summit Lodge, which serves lunch and a wide selection of microbrews from Shawnee Craft Brewery.
+There are two cafeterias, one at the base lodge and a family restaurant called Hickory Licks.
+The latter offers server service and provides a wide selection of dishes.
+A Black Diamond bar in the Summit Lodge also serves lunch and a wide selection of microbrews from Shawnee Craft Brewery.
 Despite its rustic nature, the ski area has several options for dining.
 The Hope Lodge restaurant serves breakfast and lunch specialties until 11 am.

 Seven Springs Mountain Resort

 With 33 slopes and 31 trails, Seven Springs is one of the largest ski resorts in the state.
-It offers great ski conditions, great food, and excellent accommodations for all skill levels.
-Guests can stay in one of the 10 story high-rise hotel or rent one of the seven cottages and thirteen chalets.
+It offers excellent ski conditions, food, and accommodations for all skill levels.
+Guests can stay in one of the 10-story high-rise hotels or rent one of the seven cottages and thirteen chalets.
 Guests can also experience the Olympic-sized superpipe.
 If skiing isn’t your thing, there are plenty of other indoor activities for the entire family.

 Laurel Mountain is located 70 miles east of Pittsburgh in Ligonier, Pennsylvania.
 It has the highest vertical drop in Pennsylvania (76%) and is one of the few resorts to offer double-diamond skiing.
-The ski resort has been reopened for the 2016-2017 season following a major renovation project spearheaded by the Pennsylvania Department of Conservation and Natural Resources.
-The new SkyTrac fixed-grip quad chairlift was installed in summer 2016, and the snowmaking system was overhauled with 52 new guns.
-The water storage capacity has nearly doubled to 26 million gallons, and the slopes have been widened to make it easier to ski.
+The ski resort has been reopened for the 2016-2017 season following a significant renovation project spearheaded by the Pennsylvania Department of Conservation and Natural Resources.
+The new SkyTrac fixed-grip quad chairlift was installed in the summer of 2016, and the snowmaking system was overhauled with 52 new guns.
+The water storage capacity has nearly doubled to 26 million gallons, and the slopes have widened to make skiing easier.

 There are 20 trails and slopes to choose from at Laurel Mountain.
 The mountain has a new quad chairlift and a Wildcat Slope.
 During the winter, you can enjoy a day of skiing and snowboarding at this Pennsylvania ski resort.
-Whether you’re an experienced or a beginner skier, you’ll find the perfect slope for you at Laurel Mountain.
+You’ll find the perfect slope at Laurel Mountain if you’re an experienced or a beginner skier.